wplib/wplib-box/FAQ.md

 We are a consulting company that is transitioning to a product company that offers state-of-the-art professional development tools for PHP developers who have chosen to use WordPress as a platform.

+If you have idea ahout how we could help your development organization with workflow please [**contact us**](mailto:team@wplib.org) with your ideas and we'll see if we can help.

 ## What Services Can We Offer Your Company?
 Do you think your company might benefit from: